ORNSTIL/MockMaster/docs/APISpec.md

 Response:
 ~~~
 {
-	"team_id": "string"
+	"team_id": "integer"
 }
 ~~~

-### Get Draft Rooms - /drafts/ (GET) - Returns list of all public drafts that have been created but have not been started.
+### Get Draft Rooms - /drafts/ (GET) - Retrieves all available drafts that have not yet been started.
+Acts as a list of drafts that are able to be joined.

 Response:
 ~~~
-[	// e.g. list of draft room info defined here
+[
 	{
 		“draft_id”: “string”
 		“draft_name”: “string”,
 		“draft_type”: “string”,
 		“draft_size”: “integer”,
 		“roster_size”: “integer”,
-		“draft_length”: “integer”,
-		“flex_spots”: “integer”
 	}
 ]
 ~~~

-### Start Draft - /drafts/{draft_id}/start (PUT) - start a pending draft
+### Start Draft - /drafts/{draft_id}/start (PUT) - Starts the drafting process for a specified draft.
+This process also randomly assigns the draft order for all users in the draft.

 Response:
 ~~~